m13253/scriptvisor/Readme.md

 ## License

-Scriptvisor is licensed under BSD-3-Clause, see [LICENSE](LICENSE) for more details.
+Scriptvisor is licensed under LGPL 3.0 or later, see [LICENSE](LICENSE) for more details.

 You may embed Scriptvisor into your toolbox and release it as you like.
 But remember to leave a link to this original project, so users can update Scriptvisor when new versions release.